kearutherford/BerkeleyForestsAnalytics/README.md

       follow four-letter species code or FIA naming conventions (see “Species code tables” section in “Background information for surface and ground fuel load calculations” below).
-The class of this variable will be coerced to character.
+The class of this variable must be character.
     - **dbh:** Provides diameter at breast height of the individual tree in either centimeters or inches.
 The class of this variable must be numeric.